ttag-org/ttag/gitbook/localization-with-webpack-and-c-3po.md

 And now we can execute **webpack** to build our **app.js** file and open index.html in browser.

 ### Step 2.
 Plural forms
-English language has only 2 plural forms and quite simple rule for defining what form we should be used (n!=1). c-3po uses en locale by default.
-So, you can just enable c-3po plugin and use **ngettext** for describing plurals.
+The English language has only 2 plural forms and a  rule for the definition of what form we should be used (n!=1). c-3po uses en locale by default.
+So, you can just enable the c-3po plugin and use **ngettext** for describing plurals.

 Let's add c-3po plugin to our babel loader config (I will be using webpack 2 config format).